 Miller Place is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

+Miller Place is a somewhat ethnically-diverse town.
 The people who call Miller Place home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Miller Place residents report their race to be White, followed by Asian.
-Important ancestries of people in Miller Place include Irish, German, English, and Polish.
+Important ancestries of people in Miller Place include Irish, German, English, and Greek.

 The most common language spoken in Miller Place is English.
-Other important languages spoken here include Portuguese and Greek.
+Other important languages spoken here include Greek and Chinese.